Beefy Cheesy Green Chile Bake (Video)

-I’m know for coming up with recipes that are a different take on an old favorite, and this new low-carb Mexican casserole was inspired by the Chile Rellenos Bake I like so much.
-I think casseroles are the perfect solution for families where not everyone is watching carbs, and this is a low carb meal your whole family will enjoy.
-It’s included in my collection of 20+ Delicious Low-Carb and Keto Casserole Recipes, where you might find other casseroles that would work for a family dinner and this recipe was also featured in Ten Low-Carb Mexican Food Favorites You’ll Make Over and Over.
+I’m known for coming up with recipes that are a different take on an old favorite, and this new low-carb Mexican casserole was inspired by the Chile Rellenos Bake I love so much.
+I always say that casseroles are the perfect solution for families where not everyone is watching carbs, and this is a low carb meal your whole family will enjoy.